Appearance

 Risk Note

 Martingale places the majority of your volume at deeper retracement levels.
-If price never retraces, you'll only have 10% position size.
-Use this when you're confident the market will offer better prices.
+If price never retraces, you will only have 10% position size.
+Use this when you are confident the market will offer better prices.

 Places 100% of volume as a single market order.
 No limit orders are placed.